Here you will find information on every step of buying a property in England and Wales.

 If you like the property that you have viewed and you can see yourself living there; make an offer!
 Even if you think the property is overpriced, make an offer - you don't know unless you ask.
 Give the estate agent a call with information on your mortgage, your own chain details and the amount you would like to offer and the estate agent will be in touch with feedback on what the owner has said about your offer.

-This is done alongside arranging the mortgage and should be done as soon as possible after you have had your offer accepted.
+This is arranged alongside your mortgage and should be done as soon as possible after you have had your offer accepted.
 Conveyancing is the legal process of buying a property.
 Your conveyancer is acting for you and you should refer to them on a regular basis for information relating to the purchase.
 The estate agent you buy through will often call your conveyancer for updates, so it's a good idea to choose a conveyancer who is happy to communicate with estate agents on a regular basis.
-After all, there is a certain degree of 'keeping the agent happy' because it is they, that will keep the seller 'on side', should there be any problems or delays.
-Try to find a 'No Sale, No Legal Fee' Conveyancer as well.
+After all, there is a certain degree of 'keeping the agent happy' because it is they who will keep the seller 'on side' should there be any problems or delays.
+Try to find a 'No sale, no legal fee' conveyancer as well.
 If you would like a free, no obligation quote, head over to our sister site, Hatched Conveyancing.

 Once the local search results are back, initial enquiries are received and your solicitor has dealt with any further outstanding issues, your conveyancer will approve the draft contract.

 Once the surveyor has submitted his findings and the bank is happy with everything, the bank will send out a formal mortgage offer to your solicitor.
 A copy will normally be sent you also.
 Once you sign this paperwork and send it back, you are nearly ready to exchange contracts.